 Dementia with Lewy bodies – changes in thinking, visual perception (cognitive symptoms) and sleep may be experienced first and difficulty with movement (Parkinsonian symptoms) – occur at the same time or later

 Parkinson’s disease dementia – Parkinsonian symptoms are experienced first followed by cognitive changes.
 Not everyone with Parkinson’s disease will go onto develop dementia but the risk of developing dementia is increased

 As the condition progresses both people with dementia with Lewy bodies and Parkinson’s disease dementia tend to have similar symptoms and will have increasing difficulty with managing everyday tasks.

-Dementia with Lewy bodies is caused by abnormal clumps of protein (called Lewy bodies) gathering inside brain cells.
-These Lewy bodies build up mainly in the parts of the brain responsible for thought, muscle movement and visual perception.
+Lewy body dementia is caused by abnormal clumps of protein (called Lewy bodies) gathering inside brain cells.
+These Lewy bodies can build up in many parts of the brain but particularly in the areas responsible for thought, movement, visual perception and regulating sleep and alertness.

 Managing the effects of dementia with Lewy bodies